 So we would take our frame rate, 24fps, now we need to work out how to get from 360 degrees, which is full exposure, of a frame to 45.
 360 divided by 45 is 8.
 Now we take that 8 and times it by our fps, which is 24, letting us know that our shutter speed needs to be 1 over 192.

 Here’s a cheat sheet for the majority of shutter angles when shooting at 24 frames per second.

 We know about shutter speed, and we are aware of shutter angle, the most important thing as always with filmmaking; how do we use this knowledge to help tell our story?

 As mentioned previously Janusz Kamiński used a small shutter angle for a staccato look in Saving Private Ryan.

 You can also see several explosions, and Janusz came up with the idea of shooting with the shutter open to 45 degrees or 90 degrees, which completely negated any blurring.
 Often, when you see an explosion with a 180-degree shutter it can be a thing of beauty, but a 45-degree shutter looks very frightening.

 So what about the opposite effect, what if we lower our shutter speed and widen the angle?
-This would create the effect as if the character is currently dazed or experiencing some sort of poison [See video tutorial].
-No post production effects.
+This would create the effect as if the character is currently dazed or experiencing some poison [See video tutorial].
+No post-production effects.
 All in camera.
 You should now understand what shutter speed does, how shutter angle works, and how you can use them to enhance your story.